-So traditionally the women wear a colourful dress called a Jalabiya that has long sleeves and reaches the ankles or lower.
-The Emirati style has a decorated neck and this would be normally worn around the house
+So the UAE traditional clothes also include a colourful dress called a Jalabiya that typically has long sleeves and reaches the ankles or lower.
+The Emirati style has a decorated neck and this would be normally worn around the house.

-Whenever the women wants to go out, she just takes the Abaya and shayla to cover over the jalabiya.
-It is commonly in the UAE bought as a pattern with the fabric and taken to a tailor to be made
+Whenever the woman wants to go out, she just takes the Abaya and Shayla to cover over the Jalabiya.
+It is common in the UAE to buy as a pattern with the fabric and take it to a tailor to be made.

-Now in modern times, many women choose to wear western style clothes underneath.
-Whether it’s comfy loose fitting trousers and a t-shirt or sometimes even pyjamas but shush don’t tell anyone
+Now in modern times, many women wear Western-style clothes underneath.
+Whether it’s comfy loose-fitting trousers and a T-shirt or sometimes even pyjamas but shush don’t tell anyone.

 Who wears the traditional dress of the UAE?